hotchkj/AspNetCore.DataProtection.Aws/README.md

     services.AddDataProtection()
             .SetApplicationName("my-application-name") // Not required by S3 storage but a requirement for server farms .PersistKeysToAwsS3(Configuration.GetSection("myS3XmlStorageConfiguration"));
+            // You may wish to configure internal encryption of the key material via a ProtectKeysWithX config entry, or use S3 encryption
 }

 // Example using direct options & SDK instantiation